jtsteinbach/sandbox/README.md

 ### `sb undo [-p <path>]`

 Reverts the latest save by creating a new save whose content equals the previous one.
 The undone save stays in the log and journal; running `sb undo` again redoes.
-Requires a clean working tree.
+Requires a clean working tree — other people's locked files are exempt from that check and are never written over.

 With `-p <path>`, brings just that file or folder back from the last save, overwriting the working copy.
 No new save is created.
 These writes go through the same symlink-safe atomic machinery as checkout, so a symlink planted at the path or in a parent cannot redirect the write outside the repository.

 ### `sb restore <anchor | save | release-label | branch>`

 Returns the current branch to any past state, as a new save.
 Nothing is rewound or deleted; `sb undo` afterward takes you straight back.
-Requires a clean working tree.
+Requires a clean working tree (again, other people's locked files excepted).

 Targets: an anchor (8–64 hex characters of a journal chain link, resolving to the branch tip as the journal recorded it at that moment), a save-hash prefix from `sb log` (4+ characters), a release label (`sb restore rel-3`), or a branch name.
 Ambiguous targets are rejected with a list of what matched.

-### `sb branch [<name>] [-r]`
+### `sb branch [<name>] [-r] [--allow-secrets]`

 No argument: list branches.
-With a name: create one at the current save.
+With a name: create it **and immediately save the working folder onto it** as `Initial branch creation`.
 With `-r`: delete the named branch's pointer (never the current branch, never the last one).
 Its saves stay in the store and journal, and `verify` keeps checking them.

+The initial save behaves like any other save: credentials are redacted (`--allow-secrets` commits them verbatim), and files another person holds a lock on are taken from the last save rather than from disk, because their in-progress work is theirs to commit.
+If the current branch has no saves yet, it is seeded with the same commit.

 ### `sb switch <branch>`

 Rewrites the working folder to the branch's latest save and updates the branch pointer.
-Refuses with unsaved changes.
+Refuses with unsaved changes, unless the folder already matches the target exactly.
+Files locked by other people are left alone and reported.
 Writes are atomic and symlink-safe; directories emptied by the switch are pruned.

 ### `sb merge <branch> [--no-verify] [-i]`